 Since 1984, we have provided financial and in-kind support to San Diego County’s abused and neglected children through grants to local agencies that serve them.
+Grant applications are available on the website the 1st week of January and must be submitted by the 1st week of February each year.
 This is a special year, we are celebrating our 40th anniversary since Founder Barbara Christensen, started the organization in her quest to prevent and end child abuse.

 WHO WE ARE